-In this lesson, we shall show you how to use timer in Visual Basic 2012.
-Timer is used to control and manage events that are time related.
-For example, you need timer to create a clock, a stop watch, a dice, animation and more.
+In this lesson, we shall show you how to use the timer in Visual Basic 2012.
+The timer is used to control and manage events that are time-related.
+For example, you need the timer to create a clock, a stopwatch, a dice, animation and more.

 In order to create a clock, you need to use the Timer control.It is invisible during runtime and it does not allow the user to interact with it.

 27.1 Creating a Clock

 Now, you are ready for the coding.
 Actually, you would be surprised that what you need to create a clock is only a one-line code, that is:

 To actually create the clock, click on the Timer control and insert the code above, as shown below:

 We can create a simple stopwatch using the Timer control.
 Start a new project and name it stopwatch.
 Change the Form1 caption to Stopwatch.
 Insert the Timer control into the form and set its interval to 1000 which is equal to one second.
 Also, set the timer Enabled property to False so that it will not start ticking when the program is started.
 Insert three command buttons and change their names to StartBtn, StopBtn and ResetBtn respectively.
 Change their text to “Start”, “Stop” and “Reset” accordingly.
 Now, key in the code as follows: